stencillogic/Start-with-Rust-fast/README.md

  - Wildcards
  - Placeholders

-Patterns come in two forms: refutable and irrefutable.
-Patterns that will match for any possible value passed are `irrefutable`.
-Patterns that can fail to match for some possible value are `refutable`.
+Patterns come in two forms: _refutable_ and _irrefutable_.
+Patterns that will match for any possible value passed are irrefutable.
+Patterns that can fail to match for some possible value are refutable.

 Function parameters, let statements, and for loops can only accept irrefutable patterns.